visajshah/rosebud/README.md

 # Rosebud

-Wordle for film buffs.
+Wordle with a twist for film buffs.
 Play the game [here](https://rosebud-wordle.herokuapp.com/), hosted on Heroku.

-* The on-screen keyboard is still under development (a physical keyboard required for now).
+* The on-screen keyboard is still under development.
+So, only available for computer users for now.

 ## About

-Guess a 7-letter movie title (single word) in 6 attempts.
+Guess a 7-letter movie title (single word) in 6 attempts using 3 hints provided.

 * Orange denotes letter in the title at the right position.
 * Blue denotes letter in the title NOT at the right position.